cburdine/materials-ml-workshop/MaterialsML/supervised_learning/basic_models.md

 ```

 We see that a majority of the cubic structures are distributed within the range of $t_G = 0.7$ to $t_G = 0.9$.
 According to the literature, perovskites with $t_G$ in the range of $0.9$ to $1.0$ are generally predicted to be in the cubic phase, which appears to be inconsistent with our data.
 Taking note of this discrepancy, we will proceed with preparing our data.
 First, we will split the data into training, validation, and test sets.
 This can be done with the [`sklearn.model_selection.train_test_split`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html) function.
-We will also normalize our data using [`sklearn.preprocessing.StandardScaler`](https://scikit-learn.org/stable/modules/preprocessing.html):
+We will also standardize our data using [`sklearn.preprocessing.StandardScaler`](https://scikit-learn.org/stable/modules/preprocessing.html):

 ```{code-cell}
 :tags: [hide-input]